The curse.

 But, this isn't the worst of it.

 I have apologised, I have agreed tentatively, but it feels like my first husband's thing.
-That the pain is a self-fulfilling, self-sustaining black hole monster that can't be satisfied.
-I fear that like my husband, nothing I could say or do will be enough...My husband wanted more and more, more apology, then to strip me of all control over anything, until I reached a point where I had to stop his process.
+That the pain my elder son is going through is a self-fulfilling, self-sustaining black hole monster that can't be satisfied.
+I fear that like my first husband, way back in 1993 that nothing I could say or do would be enough to make up for his own absence of love for himself.
+That played out with my first husband wanting more and more, more apology, then to strip me of all control over anything, until I reached a point where I had to stop his process.
 It was bullying, it certainly was coercive, it was absolutely crushing and shattering for me.
 I stopped it by saying that we had to go see the 'trusted' therapist, because enough is enough.
-I'd moved out.
+Because though I walked out saying, keep it all!
+I needed a car..
+By 1993 it got to the point where I'd had to move out because he'd threatened to hit me.
 I had left my children with him because he said he'd kill himself if I didn't.
 I was going there every morning before they woke up, and leaving when he came home in the evening...He had my car, my house, my kids.
 I didn't fight for anything...I just kept on, kept on, kept on showing up.

-But I needed my car, hang on it was my mom's car...my mom had died, and he had her car...which doesn't make sense to me now.
+But I needed my car, hang on?
+It was my mom's car...my mom had just died...and he had her car...which doesn't make sense to me now.
 How was that possible?
 Did my sister give it to him?
 Oh, I remember, he'd gone round to my mom and sister and told them exactly how terrible I am and they had agreed with him (because in my family you never play victim - especially if you are one!) and perhaps that accounted for the car.
-He was a fine, upstanding citizen, and me?
+He is a fine, upstanding citizen, and me?
 I was now on the verge of going mad myself.
 I remember how the summer solstice felt like a force intensifying everything...I could feel the universe spin.
 I was no longer in my right mind.
-I was living as a refugee in a Buddhist centre.
+I was living as a refugee in a Buddhist centre, and working in a fruit and veg shop.

 OK...what am I not seeing?